Radom County: Administrative division

-Radom County in the Past
+History

 The history of Radom County dates back to the Middle Ages, when the city of Radom was the seat of a castellany.
 In the first half of the 14th century, the castellanies were changed into counties, and newly created Radom County became part of Lesser Polands’ Sandomierz Voivodeship.
 In 1476, there were seven counties in this voivodeship: Sandomierz, Wislica, Checiny, Opoczno, Stezyca and Radom.

 Boundaries of Radom County remained unchanged for centuries, until the Partitions of Poland.
 At that time, it was much larger than contemporary county: its total area was 5782 sq. kilometers, with such towns, as Ilza, Skaryszew, Szydlowiec, Wierzbnik, Skrzynno, Sieciechow, Solec nad Wisla and Kozienice.
 Eastern and northern boundaries of Radom County also marked borders of Lesser Poland, in the west, it bordered Opoczno County of Sandomierz Voivodeship, and in the south, Sandomierz County of Sandomierz Voivodeship.

 After the third partition of Poland, Radom County became part of Radom Department of the Duchy of Warsaw.
 In 1816, Sandomierz Voivodeship was recreated, with its seat in Radom.
 In 1837, Radom County became part of Radom Governorate of Russian-controlled Congress Poland.
 In the Second Polish Republic, Radom County was part of Kielce Voivodeship (1919–39).